VideojogosLusofona/color-shape-links-ai-competition/doc/06_console.md

 [TOC]

-@remark All instructions in these guides are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core] and/or [Unity] are installed.
-On Windows, replace slashes `/` with backslashes `\` when referencing local paths.
+@remark All instructions in these guides are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core 3.1][.NET Core] is installed.
+On Windows, when not using Git Bash, replace slashes `/` with backslashes `\` when referencing local paths.

 ## Running the app